In this ultimate how to audit guide to ISO 27001 Annex A 5.18 Access Rights, you will learn directly from an ISO 27001 Lead Auditor:

 Auditing ISO 27001 Annex A 5.18 Access Rights is the rigorous verification of how user permissions are granted, reviewed, and revoked.
 This process validates the Primary Implementation Requirement of applying the principle of least privilege through Role-Based Access Control (RBAC).
-The Business Benefit minimizes insider threats and data leakage by ensuring users only access data necessary for their specific job functions.
+The Business Benefit minimises insider threats and data leakage by ensuring users only access data necessary for their specific job functions.

 1. Access Rights Provisioning Policy Formalisation Verified